ChibsDev/Design-a-Single-Function-Program/recipe.md

 """
 Given a None value
-It throws an error
+It throws an exception
 """
-grammar_checker(None) throws an error
+grammar_checker(None) throws an exception